Summary of Guess as a Brand

-While it’s well known that diabetes can increase your chance of heart attacks, kidney damage, and cancer, many aren’t aware that diabetes can also have severe consequences for your eyesight.
+While it’s well known that diabetes can increase your chance of heart attacks, kidney damage, and cancer, diabetes can also negatively impact one’s overall eye health.

 In recognition of National Diabetes Month, below is a list of the most common eye problems that can occur as a result of diabetes:

 If you are like most typical vision patients, you might get a little confused as to what eye care professionals perform specific responsibilities within the eye care field.
 Our quick and easy break down of the three most common eye care professionals will help you understand how each plays a role in your eye health.

 While the weather starts to cool down (and we start to think about the Halloween costume we might wear later in the month), there is something much scarier to take into consideration: Our eye health.

 Although some of us are lucky enough to have easy access to regular eye exams and health insurance and do not have to worry about our vision health, many individuals across the globe are less fortunate.